 If you have the time, the Depot is well worth a visit.
 Located just next door to the train station, it’s a small cinema with bar, cafe and outdoor seating.
 Order a glass of wine to take with you into a new independent movie or just enjoy lounging about with friends outside on a sunny day.
 Prebook movie tickets online.

 If you find you want to stay a little longer and make the most of all the things to do in Lewes, there aren’t a ton of options.
 I usually stay at the Premier Inn because it’s steps away from everything and predictable.

-My second option for where to stay in Lewes is an Airbnb which is what I’d recommend if you need somewhere with a little more room for couples or families.
-I do like the option to make my own breakfast in the morning, but since the pandemic, Airbnbs in Lewes have gotten pricier and harder to find.
+My second option for where to stay in Lewes is find a home from home for a bit more wiggle room.
+I do like the option to make my own breakfast in the morning!

 I’ve lived in Lewes and return time and time again to visit.
 It’s truly one of the most unique towns in southern England and one I never get tired of exploring.
 It’s well worth a day trip from London or Brighton.
 Here’s my advice on how to travel from London if you need more guidance on public transportation options to Lewes.